lemonmade/quilt/documentation/features/async.md

 This process is very similar to how React’s built-in [`lazy()` utility](https://reactjs.org/docs/code-splitting.html#reactlazy) works.
 Components created with Quilt’s `createAsyncComponent()` have a number of differences from React’s `lazy` components, though:

-- When rendered during server rendering, Quilt loads the component and renders it as if it were synchronous, and records all the JavaScript and CSS assets to include in the initial HTML response
+- When rendered during server rendering, Quilt renders the component and records all the JavaScript and CSS assets it needs, so that they can be included in the initial HTML response
 - When loaded on the client, Quilt can synchronously render an asynchronous component, if it was rendered during server rendering or has been rendered on the client before
+- If a server-rendered component does not have all the assets it needs on the client when it first loads, Quilt will preserve the original content until the component has hydrated
 - Quilt’s asynchronous components have additional features, like preloading and fine-grained asset controls, which are described below

-Unlike `lazy()`, `createAsyncComponent()` does not use Suspense.
-Instead, you can use the `renderLoading()` and `renderError()` options when creating the component to control how it should render in cases where the component’s assets have not loaded successfully:
+Like `lazy()`, `createAsyncComponent()` does use [React Suspense](TODO) to handle cases where your component has not yet loaded.
+You can use a `Suspense` boundary somewhere above an asynchronous component to render loading content, and you can create an [error boundary](TODO) to handle cases where loading the component fails.

+If you know what content you want to render in response to loading and error states of your asynchronous component, and you do not need the “bubbling up” behavior of `Suspense`, asynchronous components offer some additional convenience APIs. `renderLoading()` can be used to control the content that will be displayed while the component is loading, and `renderError()` declares the content to use if the component fails to load.
+Both options are called with the props of the component, so you can incorporate them into your UI.

 ```tsx
 import {createAsyncComponent} from '@quilted/quilt';